-- The Program will select two AVA scholars in 2014.
-To be eligible, applicants must: - Be an active AVA member - Plan to pursue violence-related research and have a specific project for which they would like senior mentor input - Be at an early stage in their career (includes post-doctoral fellows and junior faculty within 5 years of completion of terminal degree) - International candidates may be accepted if they are physically located within the US for the 2 yrs duration of the program - Because they already have demonstrated research expertise, former or current principal investigators on an NIH R01 research project or the equivalent are not eligible to apply. - Each AVA Scholar is matched with a mentor who will provide support for the 2014-15 and 2015-16 years.
+- The Program will select two AVA scholars in 2020.
+To be eligible, applicants must: o Be an active AVA member - Plan to pursue violence-related research and have a specific project for which they would like senior mentor input - Be at an early stage in their career (includes post-doctoral fellows and junior faculty within 5 years of completion of terminal degree) - International candidates may be accepted if they are physically located within the US for the 2 yrs. duration of the program - Because they already have demonstrated research expertise, former or current principal investigators on an NIH R01 research project or the equivalent are not eligible to apply. - Each AVA Scholar is matched with a mentor who will provide support for the years 2020-2021.
 Mentors are educators and/or researchers working in the field of violence or abuse who have strong mentorship abilities, experience with research and who are committed to the program.
-Mentors will provide support about: a specific research project identified by the scholar; career advice and guidance; other challenges typical of violence-related research (working with IRBs, applying for grant funding, etc). - AVA scholars and their mentors will meet in person during AVA conference meetings and will have continued contact, at a minimum monthly, via phone.
-In between phone meetings, the AVA scholar and his/her mentor will remain in touch via email. - AVA scholars will be recognized at the 2015 AVA meeting and their registration will be waived.
-In addition, Scholars will attend the pre-conference faculty development institute at no cost. - An outcome expectation is that AVA Scholars will present the project for which they received mentorship through the AVA Scholars program at the 2016 AVA conference.
-The scholar will be provided registration, domestic travel and lodging to attend this meeting. - The findings from this project also should be submitted to a peer-reviewed journal.
+Mentors will provide support about: a specific research project identified by the scholar; career advice and guidance; other challenges typical of violence-related research (working with IRBs, applying for grant funding, etc). - AVA scholars and their mentors will meet in person during AVA conference meetings and will have continued contact, at a minimum monthly, via ZOOM phone/video.
+In between phone meetings, the AVA scholar and his/her mentor will remain in touch via email. - AVA scholars will be recognized at the 2020 AVA Global Health Summit and their registration will be waived.
+An outcome expectation is that AVA Scholars will present the project for which they received mentorship through the AVA Scholars program at the 2021 AVA Global Health Summit.
+The scholar will be provided registration, domestic travel and lodging to attend this meeting. - The findings from this project should also be submitted to a peer-reviewed journal.